-- 110. The Applicant has faced both discrimination and harassment by the Respondent, based on his creed, within the meaning of the Code.
-The Commission's findings as published in its "Policy on preventing discrimination based on creed" align closely with the Applicant's experience of discrimination at his school. - 111.
-The Applicant exists in an increasingly secular culture where new forms of prejudice against religious people have taken hold, as the Commission's research has found.
-Even in the vast
+- 125. The Appellant has faced both discrimination and harassment by the Respondent, based on his creed (minority Christian religious beliefs), within the meaning of the Code.
+The Commission's findings as published in its "Policy on preventing discrimination based on creed" align closely with the Appellant's experience of discrimination at his school. - 126.
+The Appellant exists in an increasingly secular culture where new forms of prejudice against religious people have taken hold, as the Commission's research has found.
+Even in the vast majority of Christian circles, the Appellant's overt commitment to Biblical sex and sexuality sets him apart.
+The Appellant is in this respect a Christian minority.